Skip to main content

 The Doodle programmes are a great tool to support intervention in schools!

-Firstly, the information available on the Teacher Dashboard can provide the perfect areas to focus on in intervention groups!
-Any member of staff can head to Work Programmes > View understanding to view students’ gaps and plan their intervention session.
+In order to identify students' areas of weakness, teachers can head to Work programmes > View understanding.
+Here they can view students’ gaps and plan their intervention session.
 You can either look at an overview of their understanding on the students page, or select the age related expectations (ARE) view.

 ⭐️ Top tip ⭐️